Days & Years

 |---|---|---|---|

-| Solar Year | Solstice to solstice (or equinox to equinox) | ~365.2422 days | Obliquity, axial precession |
+| Solar Year | Solstice to solstice (or equinox to equinox) | ~365.242189 days | Obliquity, axial precession |

-| Sidereal Year | Sun returns to same position relative to fixed stars | ~365.2564 days | Fixed |
+| Sidereal Year | Sun returns to same position relative to fixed stars | ~31,558,149.724 seconds | Fixed in seconds, fluctuates in days |

-| Anomalistic Year | Perihelion to perihelion | ~365.2597 days | Perihelion precession |
+| Anomalistic Year | Perihelion to perihelion | ~365.259692 days | Perihelion precession |

-Why the Sidereal Year is Fixed
+Why the Sidereal Year in seconds is Fixed

 The sidereal year is fixed at 31,558,149.724 SI seconds because it measures Earthβs orbit relative to the fixed stars - an unchanging reference frame.
 Other year types fluctuate because theyβre measured relative to moving reference points: